Professor Ruth Swanwick

 Profile

 I am a Professor at Leeds University School of Education where I lead the deaf education research and contribute to the MA in Deaf Education/Teacher of the Deaf Programme.
-I am also co-director of the Faculty of Social Sciences Methods Centre.
+I am also co-director of the Faculty of Social Sciences Research Methods Centre.

 My background is in education; initially in modern foreign language teaching and then in deaf education where I worked with children and young people who are deaf in inclusive sign bilingual settings.
 In this context I developed curricula and approaches to teaching English as a second language for deaf learners.